 We are required to test your water regularly for signs of microbial contamination.
-Positive test results could lead to followup investigations called assessments and potentially the issuance of public health advisories.
+Positive test results could lead to follow-up investigations called assessments and potentially the issuance of public health advisories.
 Assessments could lead to required corrective actions.
 The information below summarizes the results of those tests.

-Calendar Year Sampling Requirements Sampling Conducted (months) Total E.coli Positive Assessment Triggers Assessments Conducted 2024 1 Sample due monthly 12 out of 12 0 0 0 Definitions Terms Definition ppm parts per million, or milligrams per liter (mg/L) ppb pb parts per billion, or microgram per liter (ug/L) positive sample the number of the number of positive samples taken that year. % positive samples s/month % of samples % of samples taken monthly that were positive. pCi/L Lpicocuries po Lpicocuries per liter ND Not detected Not detected N/A N/A Not applicable MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Calendar Year Sampling Requirements Sampling Conducted (months) Total E.coli Positive Assessment Triggers Assessments Conducted 2024 1 Sample due monthly 12 out of 12 0 0 0 Definitions Terms Definition ppm parts per million, or milligrams per liter (mg/L) positive sample the number of positive samples taken that year.

+% positive samples/month % of samples taken monthly that were positive. pCi/L picocuries per liter ND Not detected N/A Not applicable MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-MRDL Maximum Re Maximum Residual Disinfectant Level

-MRDLG Maximum Residual Disinfectant Level Goal TT Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
+MRDL Maximum Residual Disinfectant Level MRDLG Maximum Residual Disinfectant Level Goal TT Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
 AL Action Level: The concentration of a contaminant which, if exceeded, trigger treatment or other requirements which a water system must follow.